 The exception found in Minn.
-Stat. § 10A.071(a)(7) for food or beverage given at a reception where the official is to speak or answer questions have also been limited in its interpretation by the Board.
-The Board, in its advisory opinions, has stated the public official must take part in a formal program where he or she incurs the obligation to participate and not simply to be present to answer casual questions.28
+Stat. § 10A.071 subd.
+(3)(a)(7) for food or beverage given at a reception where the official is to speak or answer questions has also been limited in its interpretation by the Board.
+The Board, in its advisory opinions, has stated the public official must take part in a formal program where he or she incurs the obligation to participate and not simply to be present to answer casual questions.

 The exception for gift given because of membership to a group also has strict factors in order to be applied.
 Minn.
-Stat. §10A.071 subd.
+Stat. \$10A.071 subd.
 3(b)(1).
-The Board has said that the membership must be formal such as payment of dues, a formal process, and the gift must include all the members of the group.29
+The Board has said that the membership must be formal such as payment of dues, a formal process, and the gift must include all the members of the group.

 The interpretation of the exceptions and the definitions by the Board are crucial in two additional respects.
-The Board in two opinions has interpreted the statute broadly to include social gifts.30 The Board also issued an opinion dealing with making gifts to the city retroactively.
-That opinion was challenged in Kelly v.
-Campaign Finance and Public Disclosure Board, 679 N.W.2d
+The Board in two opinions has interpreted the statute broadly to include